firasuke/awesome/README.md

 x86-64 implemented in Nim
 - [Galeb](https://strahinja.srht.site/galeb/): A simple musl-based static distro
-- [Gaming Linux From Scratch (GLFS)](https://linuxfromscratch.org/glfs/): A book that covers how to install packages like Steam and Wine after the Linux From Scratch book.
+- [Gaming Linux From Scratch (GLFS)](https://linuxfromscratch.org/glfs/): A book that covers how to install packages like Steam and Wine after the Linux From Scratch book
 - [Gary OS](https://garybgenett.net/projects/gary-os/): An entire GNU/Linux
 system in a single bootable file
 - [Gentoo Linux](https://gentoo.org): A highly flexible, source-based Linux